 Contact and residence

-If your parents are not living together and they can’t agree where you live or who you will see they can make a contact or residence order.
+If you are supporting someone whos parents are not living together and they can’t agree where the young person lives or who they will see, they can make a contact or residence order.
 The court should always hear your views before any order is made.
-A letter will be sent to you for your views and you may be able to get a solicitor to go to court for you and tell the court what you think and what you want to happen.
-If you have an issue like this and would like to speak to a solicitor please contact Clan Childlaw for more information.
+A letter will be sent to the young person for their views and they may be able to get a solicitor to go to court.